We have designed a framework at JakeandGino.com which entails three crucial steps:

 Onto the common areas, which include the basement, hallways and laundry room.
 We install fluorescent lighting to reduce the electrical expense, and install photocells outside to control electricity usage.

-Below is a list of the 3 top items that we fix in order to make the property more appealing and retain quality tenants.
+Below is a list of the 3 top items that we fix in order to make the property more appealing, retain quality tenants and drive our investing in rental properties towards success.
 Keep in mind while reading the below information that you only have one chance to make a great first impression, so any changes that can be done are extremely beneficial.

 They’re usually one of the first things potential tenants notice when they pull up to the property, so ones that are damaged or rusty aren’t going to be a very good sign.
 We suggest replacing all the mailboxes to maintain uniformity.
 They cost around $25 per mailbox, but can be priceless in terms of making a positive impression.

-Trimming the trees and shrubs, mowing the lawn, and trimming the weeds can not only revitalize the property and make it more attractive, but it can also let more natural light in to the units.
+Trimming the trees and shrubs, mowing the lawn, and trimming the weeds can not only revitalize the property and make it more attractive, but it can also let more natural light into the units.
 We also install inexpensive shrubs around the property and water the lawn so the exterior looks clean and vibrant without costing a fortune.
+Investing in rental properties is after all more of smart investing.

 The last thing you want is a potential tenant pulling up and being greeted by an overflowing garbage dumpster that not only looks unattractive, but also smells.
 It’s certainly not a positive impression.
 Our solution is to put fencing around it so it’s out of sight yet easily accessible.
 We match the color of the fence to the exterior of the buildings to give the property a uniform look.

-In our next article, we will discuss the next 3 items that we fix on our property to add value and retain quality tenants.
+In our next article, we will discuss the next 3 items that we fix on our rental properties to add value and retain quality tenants.

-Follow our framework to success in multifamily real estate.
-Leave us a comment down below and let us know what you focus on when repositioning a property!
+Follow our framework to success in multifamily real estate investing.
+Leave us a comment down below and let us know what you focus on when repositioning a rental property!